Open Travel Guide

 Book interior jungle and nature reserve tours 1-3 weeks in advance through METS, Stinasu, or hotel tour desks; Galibi turtle tours require advance reservation during peak season

-What is the best time of year to visit attractions in Suriname?
+When is the best season to visit attractions in Suriname?

 February to April and August to October (both dry seasons) offer the best conditions for most attractions; April to July for sea turtle nesting at Galibi